 Undead (2003).
 Movie.
 An influx of meteorite strikes turn the inhabitants of the small Australian town of Berkeley into zombies.
 Then aliens start abducting other residents.
 Acid rain falls from the sky which turns out to be the antidote for the zombie infection.
 It seems the aliens only arrived to keep the infection delivered in the meteorites from spreading.

 Trailer | DVD

 Voyage to the Prehistoric Planet (1965).
 Movie.
 It’s 2020 and a spacecraft on a mission to investigate the prospect of colonising Venus is struck by an asteroid.
-OK, it’s not about an impact on Earth and is only included as an example of confusing the terms asteroids and meteorites.
+OK, it’s not about an impact on Earth and is only included because it is set in 2020 and because it is an example of confusing the terms asteroid and meteorite.

 This movie is not about an asteroid impact on Earth.
 I’ve only included it in this list because it’s a classic case of confusing the terms “asteroid” and “meteorite”.
 And because of the Yoda-type musings: ”There is no fair or unfair – to a meteorite you get hit, you die.”
 Well, yes, with an asteroid this is probably true.
 But with a meteorite, who knows?
 There is after all The Legend of The Nakhla Dog that remains a mystery still.

 Warning from Space (1956).
 Movie about a rogue planet, Planet R, which is on course to collide with Earth.
 A technologically advanced race of starfish-like beings from planet Paira, which co-orbits with Earth on the other side of the Sun, visits Japan to warn the Earth and join forces to stop the annihilation of their respective planets.

 When the Pairans discover that a giant rogue planet, Planet R, is on a collision course with Earth and Paira, they revisit Earth in an attempt to warn of the impending annihilations of both planets.
 Reports of UFO sightings fill the newspapers.